The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/new-quiz.md

   shareImage: /img/trevor.jpeg
 splash:
   backgroundImage: /img/trevor-overlay.jpg
-  intro: >-
+  body: |-
     An important part of looking towards the future of the LGBTQ community is recognizing and educating ourselves about our past.
 This LGBTQ History Month, The Trevor Project wants to test your knowledge of some of the most famous — past and present — icons in the LGBTQ community.

     _**Take our LGBTQ History Month quiz now!**_
   buttonText: Start the Quiz